Smooth Points on Semi-algebraic Sets: Preliminaries

+A set $S\subset \R^n$ is an {\em atomic semi-algebraic set} if it is of the form of~\eqref{eq:S}.
 A set $T\subset \R^n$ is a {\em semi-algebraic set} if it is a finite union of {atomic semi-algebraic sets}.
-A set $U\subset \R^n$ is a {\em (real) algebraic set} if it is defined by polynomial equations only. \end{definition}
+A set $U\subset \R^n$ is a {\em real algebraic set} if it is defined by polynomial equations only.

 Smoothness on atomic semi-algebraic sets is described next.